brennv/sauce/README.md

     sauce -d

-To walk through the file results one-by-one, pressing any key to continue:
+To walk through the file results one-by-one, paging results by pressing `q` to continue:

     sauce -w